-Photography, arts, culture and society have always fascinated me.
+Photography, arts, food culture and society have always fascinated me.
 I started my own fanzine and wrote music critic for my local paper early on, carrying around my typewriter wherever I went (this was in the predigital age, my daughters would say in the Stone Age…).
-I went on with photography studies at GFU, Stockholm and ICP (International Center of Photography) in New York.
+I went on with photography studies at GFU, Stockholm and film studies at ICP (International Center of Photography) in New York.
 I have worked as a movie-, literature- and art critic for many years.
+I have been writing about food culture all my life, I always think the best way to understand a society is to take place at the table and eat with the people I visit.
+Nothing unites like food, nothing makes people open there hearts and minds more.
 Feature stories is what I do most.
-I have been contributing to publications and organisations like Unicef and UN with stories from remote areas around the world, for magazines and newspapers in Scandinavia and US.
+I have been contributing to publications and organisations like Unicef and UN with stories from remote areas around the world, for magazines and newspapers in Scandinavia, Mexico, Australia and USA.
+I have written five books, started the magazine American Trails.

 Its been quite a journey and it will continue – I feel I am just getting more and more curious.
 Its pretty easy to summarize it all – people, places and passions.

-For purchase of articles, photographs, collaboration ideas or other matters, contact me at: email@example.com , or +46 733928499
+For purchase of articles and photos, collaboration ideas or other matters, contact me at: email@example.com , or +46 733928499.
+Or come visit me in Stockholm or on the island of Öland, Sweden!